Best Twitch Emotes: How to Choose the Perfect Emotes for Your Community

 Updated On:

-So, without further delay, here it comes!
+So, without any further delay, here it is!

 1. Pepe Emotes

-Then you have the Pepe Monka emotes.
+Next, you have the Pepe Monka emotes.

 MonkaS and MonkaW.